 Professor Lisa Son investigates human learning and memory, with a special interest in metacognition.
 She has recently focused on the type of study strategies that can enhance long-term retention, such as spacing strategies, or the distribution of study across relatively long periods of time.
 In addition, she has examined metacognitive illusions such as over- and under-confidence, and thus, has begun to test how it is that people know that they do not know.
 Her investigations have been conducted on various populations, including those of adults, young children, and monkeys.

-Professor Tara Well, Associate Professor of Psychology, is currently writing a book called “The Power of Self-Reflection” which presents a technique that demonstrates the power of gazing at one’s own reflection in the mirror.
+Professor Tara Well is currently writing a book called “The Power of Self-Reflection” which presents a technique that demonstrates the power of gazing at one’s own reflection in the mirror.
 As a motivational psychologist, she has been using the technique with individuals and in research studies at Barnard College and Columbia University.
 Her research finds that gazing at one’s reflection in the mirror without an agenda actually reduces stress, anxiety and depression and increases self-compassion.
 Professor Well is a motivational psychologist with expertise in the areas of nonverbal communication, meditation, and emotional regulation.